José Uribe: San Francisco Giants

 Uribe was the Giants' principal shortstop for eight seasons, including their 1987 National League Western Division championship and 1989 National League pennant, leading the league with 85 double plays in the latter season.
-In the 1987 National League Championship Series he had a two-run single with the bases loaded in the second inning of Game 5, giving the Giants a 4–3 lead.
+In the 1987 National League Championship Series he had a two-run single with the bases loaded in the fourth inning of Game 5, giving the Giants a 4–3 lead.
 He then stole third base and scored as the Giants won 6–3 for a 3–2 series lead, though San Francisco went on to lose the final two games.
 He won the 1988 Willie Mac Award honoring his spirit and leadership.

 Uribe was also a fan favorite at Candlestick Park, where the home crowd had a unique chant for the relatively light-hitting infielder.
 When he would come to bat, fans on one side of the stadium would shout "OOH!" after which fans on the other side would respond with "REE-bay!".
 Giants fans would later use the same chant for Juan Uribe, José's second cousin.
 He also received the uncommon nickname José "Game Winning" Uribe from ESPN announcer Chris Berman when the stat known as the "Game Winning RBI" was an official statistic.

 After an injury-plagued 1991 season, Uribe lost his starting job to Royce Clayton in 1992.
 He signed with the Houston Astros as a free agent for 1993, but only appeared in 45 games that season.